Zubin Mehta © Peter Fischli/LUCERNE FESTIVAL

 Israel Philharmonic Orchestra | Zubin Mehta

 In the Symphonie fantastique, Hector Berlioz came to terms with his own unhappy love for the Irish actress Harriet Smithson – and in the process conjured up the Higher Powers that the mind cannot control, in the form of dreams and delusions, unrestrained passion and opium fever.
 Berlioz translates these powers of the subconscious into a feverish, debauched, and intoxicating music that drastically reflects his mad passion – and indeed shows all the traits of the “fantastic.”
 Zubin Mehta and the Israel Philharmonic Orchestra will contrast this nocturnal piece of Romanticism with Franz Schubert’s sunny Third Symphony: a youthful work by the 18-year-old that contains much brio and Italianità and, in the finale, culminates in a tarantella, an unbridled Neapolitan dance.
 The evening opens with music by the Hungarian-Israeli composer and Kodály student Ödön Pártos, who died in 1977 and began his career in 1925 as concertmaster of the Lucerne City Orchestra.
-His Concertino is a lullaby for the folk music of his Hungarian homeland.
+His Concertino resounds with the folk music of his native Hungary.

 With the friendly support of the René und Susanne Braginsky Stiftung

 Israel Philharmonic Orchestra Israel Philharmonic Orchestra © embassies.gov.il